kevingo/aws-study-note/README.md

 #### Amazon Glacier
 * Amazon Glacier is optimized for infrequently accessed data where a retrieval time of several hours is suitable.

+#### Amazon EBS
+* AZ service.

+#### AWS Database Migration Service
+* Supports homogenous migrations such as Oracle to Oracle.
+* Supports heterogeneous migrations between different database platforms, such as Oracle to Amazon Aurora.

+#### Amazon DynamoDB
+* Supports both document and key-value data models.

+#### Amazon Redshift
+* A fast, fully managed, petabyte-scale data warehouse service that makes it simple and cost-effective to efficiently analyze all your data using your existing business intelligence tools.

+#### Amazon Route 53
+* A highly available and scalable Domain Name System (DNS) web service.

+#### AWS CodeCommit
+* A fully managed source control service that makes it easy for companies to host secure and highly scalable private Git repositories.

+#### AWS Config
+* Provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.

+#### AWS OpsWorks
+* AWS OpsWorks is a configuration management service that helps you configure and operate applications of all shapes and sizes using `Chef`.